 ‘Students are supported effectively in selecting programmes of study that are best suited to their needs and ability’ (Ofsted 2017)

 ‘Our curriculum is designed to provide a range of subjects that allow our students to progress onto the next stages of their education or onto the career pathways of their choice.
-Whether your ambition is to progress onto university study in areas such as Veterinary Science, Law, Medicine, Economics, Sport Science, Food Science or Engineering, the subjects you will be required to take will be found within our curriculum.
+Whether your ambition is to progress onto university study in areas such as Forensic Science, Law, Psychology, Economics, Sport Science, Criminology or Art, the subjects you will be required to take will be found within our curriculum.
 Likewise, career and apprenticeship pathways such as nursing, Accountancy, Business Administration and Childcare (to name but a few) are all accessible through the subjects we offer.
 One result of the breadth of curriculum that we offer is that an increasing number of our students are progressing on to top universities.
 We are also particularly proud of our overall progression figures which show that the number of our students who progress directly into either further education, employment or training are consistently one of the highest in the county.

 The results that our students achieve are also a major factor in their ability to progress on to great destinations post-16.
 Our overall results have improved hugely in the last 5 years and our vocational results have been consistently among the highest in the country.
 These reasons, combined with the fact that we have been awarded a ‘Good’ rating by OfSTED during its last two inspections means that there has never been a better time to join JBVI.
 You really don’t have to travel far to get ahead.’

 Key Stage 5 Curriculum Overview

 To select the correct curriculum, students need to take into account their predicted attainment 8 score.
 They will follow a programme of either two double or four single or one double and two single courses at L3, and the details of this are contained in the prospectus.
 There are also a number of L2 pathways available.